senchalabs/jsduck/README.md

 To generate docs for Ext JS 4 add path to the corresponding src/ dir:

-    $ jsduck --builtin-classes --output your/docs  extjs-4.0.2a/src
+    $ jsduck extjs-4.0.2a/src \
+             --builtin-classes \
+             --images extjs-4.0.2a/docs/doc-resources \
+             --output your/docs

 Running JSDuck with the current ext-4.0.2a release is expected to generate a lot of warnings.
 Because of the bugs in doc-comments a